OnboxTools

 Rainfall — mm, cm, inches & precipitation FAQ

-mm rain to inches?
+How do I convert mm of rain to inches?

 Divide mm by 25.4.
-Example: 25.4 mm = 1 inch.
+For example, 25.4 mm equals 1 inch.

 Exactly 25.4 mm.

-cm rain to inches?
+How do I convert cm of rain to inches?

 Multiply cm by 10 for mm, then divide by 25.4.
 Or: inches = cm × 0.3937.